oKempi/oKempi/README.md

 ### Hello I'm oKempi
-and I am learning Python
+and I am learning Python and Java
 <br>
 I'm still learning, so be nice ;)